 The generic for Trulicity is dulaglutide and it is a GLP-1 receptor that is known to work with diet and exercise to improve how the body absorbs and uses glucose in adults with diabetes.

 Trulicity comes as a single-use, prefilled disposable pen.
 It is administered through a subcutaneous (under the skin) injection.
 Most often, patients give themselves their injections.
 If you’re uncertain how to successfully administer a shot, talk with your physician or pharmacist to learn how.

 Trulicity Mechanism of Action

 Trulicity contains an active substance called dulaglutide.
-This glucagon-like peptide (GLP-1) is activated to release glucose dependent insulin.
+This glucagon-like peptide (GLP-1) is activated to release glucose-dependent insulin.
 It also lowers the body’s overall glucose secretions and reduces the glucose concentrations in type 2 diabetes.

 Studies show that Trulicity can improve low blood sugar for adults with diabetes.
-Researches measure the patients’ hemoglobin A1c, the average blood sugar over the last three months.
+Researchers measure the patients’ hemoglobin A1c, the average blood sugar over the last three months.
 Clinical studies show that Trulicity decreased the A1c range more so than those who took alternative medications.

 Ultimately, Trulicity (dulaglutide) can help create low blood sugar levels for patients with diabetes.

 Typically, patients start with an initiating dose of 0.75 mg of Trulicity once per week.
 The maximum Trulicity dose is double that at 1.5 mg once per week.
 It is crucial that patients stick to the treatment plan provided by their physicians.
 Doctors may change the dose from time to time to help increase the benefit of the medication.
 It’s not uncommon to go above 0.75 mg after your first couple of treatments.